hogeschool/Data-Technologies-public/Workshops/Workshop 1 - Basic SQL/3 - Joins.md

 **How it works:**

-- Shows all enrollments first.
+- Shows all students first.
-- If a course isn’t enrolled by any student, it won’t show up (because enrollments table is "stronger" in this join).
+- If an enrollment is missing for a student, the student will still appear because the students table is preserved in a RIGHT JOIN.
 - Typically, LEFT JOIN is preferred over RIGHT JOIN for readability.

 <details markdown="1">